Please choose a different web browser.

 I'm an application developer, can I have a profile for my application distributed with Mira?

 Absolutely, we'd love to hear directly from developers about which settings they'd recommend as defaults for use with Mira.
-We can also provide information on our extremely versatile Multi/DuoPress Action file format for nearly unlimited custom possibilities.
+We can also provide information on our extremely versatile DuoPress Action file format for nearly unlimited custom possibilities.
 Please contact us for additional details.

 I deleted one of the built-in profiles, how can I get it back?

-Just select the Restore Profiles command from the Profile Options menu and then select one or more profiles to restore.
+Just select the Restore Built-in Profiles command from the Profile Options menu and then select one or more profiles to restore.

 Why does my Mac respond to any Apple Remote?